Masks are required in all public spaces. Thank you for helping to keep yourself and Ashland safe and our businesses open.

-Ashland High School has earned Silver Medals from US News and World Report in 2007, 2009, 2012, 2013, 2014 and 2017 which ranks it in the top 10% of all high schools in the United States.
-The graduating class of 2015 sent 88% of its graduates on to two and four year colleges.
+Ashland High School has earned Silver Medals from US News and World Report in seven of the last ten years, which ranks it in the top 10% of all high schools in the United States.
+Ashland High School has one of the highest graduation rates in the state.
 This information points out what Ashlanders already know - quality schools enhance the strength of the community.

 Three elementary schools, Bellview, Helman, and Walker, serve students in grades K-5.
 An average class size of 25 combined with outstanding teachers result in student success.
 Music and PE specialists, reading teachers, and Child Development Specialists provide additional support to ensure that students reach their highest potential.

 Bellview Elementary – 1070 Tolman Creek Road, (541) 482-1310

 Helman Elementary – 705 Helman Street, (541) 482-5620

 Walker Elementary – 364 Walker Avenue, (541) 482-1516